-For investment properties, discrete financial information is provided on a property-by-property basis to members of executive management, which collectively comprise the chief operating decision maker ("CODM").
+For investment properties, discrete financial information is provided on a property-by-property basis to members of executive management, which collectively comprise the CODM.
 The individual properties are aggregated into segments with similar economic characteristics such as the nature of the property, vacancy rates, long-term growth rates and other characteristics.
 Management considers that this is best achieved by aggregating into apartments, MHCs and commercial segments.
 Consequently, Killam is considered to have three reportable segments, as follows:

-- Apartment segment acquires, operates, manages and develops multi-family residential properties across Canada; - •MHC segment acquires and operates MHC communities in Ontario and Eastern Canada; and - Commercial segment includes eight commercial properties.
+- Apartment segment acquires, operates, manages and develops multi-family residential properties across Canada; - •MHC segment acquires and operates MHC communities in Ontario and Eastern Canada; and - •Commercial segment acquires and operates stand-alone commercial properties in Ontario, Nova Scotia and Prince Edward Island.